pepkit/pepspec/docs/howto_schema.md

   - config
 ```

-Let's say you're writing a tool that reads PEPs and requires 3 arguments: `read1`, `read2`, and `genome`.
-It also offers optional argument called `read_length`.
-A project that validates with the generic PEP specification will not necessarily contain the attributes needed by your pipeline, so you want to write an extended schema to validate more strictly.
-Starting from the base above, we're not changing the `config` section so we can drop that out, and we add new parameters for the required sample attributes like this:
+Let's say you're writing a PEP-compatible tool that requires 3 arguments: `read1`, `read2`, and `genome`, and also offers optional argument, `read_length`.
+Validating the generic PEP specification will not confirm all required attributes, so you want to write an extended schema.
+Starting from the base above, we're not changing the `config` section so we can drop that, and we add new parameters for the required sample attributes like this:

 ```yaml
 description: A example schema for a pipeline.